iandroid1812/dff_Artificial_Intelligence_skill/report.md

 Issues:
 - After initializing the run_interactive.py it sends multiple requests using OpenWeather API, need to fix this, because in some cases it results in an error.
-- Still have issues with label.py file, need to schedule a 1 on 1 to ask th question about it's functionality.
+- Still have issues with label.py file, need to schedule a 1 on 1 to ask th question about its functionality.

 # Week 3